-LANGUAGE PROFICIENCY INTERCULTURAL COMPETENCE ETHICAL BEHAVIOUR DOMAIN- SPECIFIC PROBLEM- SOLVING COMPETENCE COMPLEX DATA ANALYSIS SCIENTIFIC ANALYSIS & ASSESSMENT COMPETENCY GOAL 1 COMPETENCY GOAL 2 COMPETENCY GOAL 3 COMPETENCY GOAL 4 COMPETENCY GOAL 5 DIGITAL SKILLS COMPETENCY GOAL 6 RESEARCH SKILLS ESB MGM gradu- ates are profi- cient in at least one foreign lan- guage (ad- mission re- quirement). are interculturally competent. are ethical decision makers. are skilled at solving prob- lems in a com- plex management context. are able to perform complex data analysis. are able to evaluate research questions and research methodologies.
-COMPETENCY OBJECTIVE 2 COMPETENCY OBJECTIVE 3 COMPETENCY OBJECTIVE 4 COMPETENCY OBJECTIVE 5 COMPETENCY OBJECTIVE 6 reflect upon the cultural context and its complexities when making decisions in a global business environment. reflect upon the potential ethical consequences of management decisions. analyze com- plex problems and draw on their generalist knowledge to develop solutions in the domain of global management. analyze complex data using multivariate analysis tools and are able communicate the significance to managers that have no statistical background. evaluate clarity of research questions and assess the appropriateness and strengths/ weaknesses of the proposed methodology.
+LANGUAGE PROFICIENCY INTERCULTURAL COMPETENCE ETHICAL BEHAVIOUR DOMAIN- SPECIFIC PROBLEM- SOLVING COMPETENCE COMPLEX DATA ANALYSIS SCIENTIFIC ANALYSIS & ASSESSMENT COMPETENCY GOAL 1 COMPETENCY GOAL 2 COMPETENCY GOAL 3 COMPETENCY GOAL 4 COMPETENCY GOAL 5 DIGITAL SKILLS COMPETENCY GOAL 6 RESEARCH SKILLS esb MGM graduates are proficient in at least one foreign language (admission requirement). are interculturally competent. are ethical decision makers. are skilled at solving prob- lems in a com- plex management context. are able to perform complex data analysis. are able to evaluate research questions and research methodologies.
+COMPETENCY OBJECTIVE 2 COMPETENCY OBJECTIVE 3 COMPETENCY OBJECTIVE 4 COMPETENCY OBJECTIVE 5 COMPETENCY OBJECTIVE 6 reflect upon the cultural context and its complexities when making decisions in a global business environment. reflect upon the potential ethical consequences of management decisions. analyze complex problems and draw on their generalist knowledge to develop solutions in the domain of global management. analyze complex data using multivariate analysis tools and are able communicate the significance to managers that have no statistical background. evaluate clarity of research questions and assess the appropriateness and strengths/ weaknesses of the proposed methodology.
 English proficiency is admission requirement.
-Assessment in Leadership in a Digitalized World via online survey and 2 intercultural sessions Embedded assessment in Digital Busi- ness Ethics Workshop by reflective essay Embedded assessment in thesis Embedded assessment in Statistics for Busi- ness by exam question Embedded assessment in Research Methods by student per evaluation essay
+Assessment in Leadership in a Digitalized World via online survey and 2 intercultural sessions Embedded assessment in Ethics Day by reflective essay Embedded assessment in thesis Embedded assessment in Data Analytics & Visualization by exam question Embedded assessment in Research Methods by student per evaluation essay